Ali-Razahaider/DSA-Practice/README.md

 -  `maxconsec1.cpp`: Finds the maximum number of consecutive 1's in a binary array.
 -  `singleNum.cpp`: Finds the single number in an array where every element appears twice except for one.
 -  `TwoArraysUnion.cpp`: Finds the union of two sorted arrays and returns the result in sorted order.
+-  `LongestSubarrayWithSumK.cpp`: Finds the length of the longest subarray where the sum of its elements is equal to a given value k.

 ## Overview of Each File